andresc889/TheQuantumAvenger/README.md

 # The Quantum Avenger

 This was my final project for my Object Oriented Programming class.
 It's a game developed in Java.
 I had many final projects during my undergraduate studies, but I am particularly proud of this one due to the amount of effort that I put into it and the quality of the final result given the short amount of time I had to complete it.
 The main idea of the game is quite basic.
 A ship must shoot and destroy objects.
 I enhance this idea by providing attractive graphics and, most importantly, simulation of some physical laws.
+The initial skeleton files were provided by Dr. Hong K. Sung (University of Central Oklahoma).

 For more details, please visit https://www.cs.colostate.edu/~andrescj/proj/the_quantum_avenger/